-5.16 The Wimborne St Giles neighbourhood area overlaps with the Cranborne Chase Area of Outstanding Natural Beauty (AONB).
-As such, the neighbourhood plan should reinforce the provisions of the AONB management plan24 for this designation and promote its integration into development proposals to avoid adverse impacts on this landscape.
-The neighbourhood area overlaps with one National Character Area (NCA); NCA 134: Dorset Downs and Cranborne Chase.
+5.17 The Wimborne St Giles neighbourhood area lies within with the Cranborne Chase National Landscape (formerly AONB - Area of Outstanding Natural Beauty).
+As such, the neighbourhood plan should reinforce the provisions of the AONB management plan for this designation and promote its integration into development proposals to avoid adverse impacts on this landscape.
+The neighbourhood area falls within one National Character Area (NCA); NCA 134: Dorset Downs and Cranborne Chase.
 It will be important for development to take the distinct features of this landscape character area into consideration during the design and construction phases.
 Additional consideration should be given to the built character of Wimborne St Giles and the open countryside and greenbelt, which all contribute to the visual amenity of the neighbourhood area.

-24 Cranborne Chase Area of Outstanding Natural Beauty - Management Plan
+&lt;sup>24 Cranborne Chase Area of Outstanding Natural Beauty - Management Plan